hungsu/digital_garden/src/site/notes/My favourite blogs.md

 ## Not blogs but worth checking out

-If you like reading long form and extremely well researched content, [[Slow news movement\|Slow journalism]] may be your jam.
+If you hate ads and like reading long form and extremely well researched content, [[Slow news movement\|Slow journalism]] may be your jam.

+If you're okay with ads, you should check out [[Private/my favourite magazines\|my favourite magazines]].